westermo/westermo.github.io/_posts/2022-02-17-bridge-igmp-snooping.md

                     VLAN 1   :    VLAN 2
 ```

-We start by enabling multicast snooping and IGMPv3 (legacy default is
+With the basic setup out of the way, we enable multicast snooping and
-IGMPv2) proxy querier on the bridge.
+IGMPv3 proxy querier on the bridge.
 This is the load bearing feature
-that we later build on:
+that we later build on with `querierd`:

     $ bridge vlan global set vid 1 dev br0 mcast_snooping 1 mcast_querier 1 mcast_igmp_version 3
     $ bridge vlan global set vid 2 dev br0 mcast_snooping 1 mcast_querier 1 mcast_igmp_version 3